Vinjul1704/SoulsTAS/README.md

 ## Future plans (may change):
 - Support DATA.exe for DS1 (old + GFWL versions).
-- Gamepad support for Nightreign and improvements for DSR.
+- Gamepad support for Nightreign + AC6 and improvements for DSR.
 - Make use of dearxan (https://github.com/tremwil/dearxan) and replace the scuffed DS3 FPS patch.
-- Unify and document various AoBs and values.
 - Enforce offline-mode and patch out low-FPS popups.
 - Patches to make dynamic loading of assets, as well as RNG, consistent.
 - Some sort of basic user interface?
 Pause/Unpause?
 Speedup/Slowdown?
-Input recording? ~~DS2?~~
+Input recording? ~~Improved DS2?~~

 ## Compiling